HOUSTON - There's a good chance you will see fireworks over the holiday.

 Your actions could lead to injury to yourself.
 The list of potential bodily harm is lengthy.

-On this weekend last year, a 15-year-old who tied several sparklers together for a "sparkler bomb" lost a leg and several fingers.
+On Fourth of July weekend in 2016, a 15-year-old who tied several sparklers together for a "sparkler bomb" lost a leg and several fingers.

 Flores said a responsible adult should supervise all firework and sparkler activities.